scottrogowski/mongita/README.md

 ### Design goals
 - **MongoDB compatibility**: Mongita implements a commonly-used subset of the PyMongo API.
 This allows projects to be started with Mongita and later upgraded to MongoDB once they reach an appropriate scale.
 - **Embedded/self-contained**: Mongita does not require a server or start a process.
 It is just a Python library.
 To use it, just add `import mongita` to the top of your script.
-- **Speed**: Mongita is comparable-to or faster than both MongoDB and Sqlite in 10k document benchmarks.
+- **Speed**: Mongita is within an order of magnitude of MongoDB and Sqlite in 10k document benchmarks.
 See the performance section below.
 - **Well tested**: Mongita has 100% test coverage and more test code than library code.
 - **Limited dependencies**: Mongita runs anywhere that Python runs.
 Currently the only dependencies are `pymongo` (for bson) and `sortedcontainers` (for faster indexes).
 - **Thread-safe**: (EXPERIMENTAL) Mongita avoids race conditions by isolating certain document modification operations.